sphinxteam/tramp/README.md

 ## Examples

-See [examples](examples) or the corresponding [gallery](https://sphinxteam.github.io/tramp.docs/gallery) in the documentation website.
+See the corresponding [gallery](https://sphinxteam.github.io/tramp.docs/0.1/html/gallery/index.html) in the documentation website.

 ## Acknowledgments